nicolashaan/openapi-playground-android-app/app/docs/SpacesApi.md

 <a name="spaceTweets"></a>
 # **spaceTweets**
-> MultiTweetLookupResponse spaceTweets(id, maxResults, tweetFields)
+> MultiTweetLookupResponseEntity spaceTweets(id, maxResults, tweetFields)

 Retrieve tweets from a Space